-The Division of Pediatric Critical Care at Women & Children’s Hospital of Buffalo (WCHOB) maintains a standard of excellence in providing medical care for the infants and children of Western New York.
+The Division of Pediatric Critical Care at Oishei Children’s Hospital (OCH) maintains a standard of excellence in providing medical care for the infants and children of Western New York.
 It consistently strives for a degree of health care of the highest quality and order, grounded in the latest medical evidence, and utilizing some of the most state-of-the art technology.

-The multidisciplinary PICU team consists of physicians, nurses, respiratory therapists, clinical pharmacists, social workers, and nutritionists, all working together to provide outstanding, family-centered care.
-In addition, medical and surgical subspecialists from a multitude of disciplines are immediately available to the PICU team, lending their expertise across a spectrum that includes neurosurgery, respiratory failure, hematologic and oncologic emergencies, and multi-organ dysfunction in the setting of severe sepsis.
-The PICU also serves as the critical care arm of the WCHOB Level 1 Trauma Center.
+The multidisciplinary The Alfiero Family PICU team consists of physicians, advanced practice providers (APPs), nurses, respiratory therapists, clinical pharmacists, social workers, and nutritionists, all working together to provide outstanding, family-centered care.
+In addition, medical and surgical subspecialists from a multitude of disciplines are immediately available to the team, lending their expertise across a spectrum that includes neurosurgery, pediatric surgery, acute and chronic respiratory failure, hematologic and oncologic emergencies, and multi-organ dysfunction in the setting of severe sepsis.
+The Alfiero Family PICU also serves as the critical care arm of the Oishei Children's Hospital Level 1 Pediatric Trauma Center.

-The Division of Pediatric Critical Care employs faculty with a wide array of interests and areas of expertise, including pediatric anesthesia, ECMO, apheresis, and toxicology.
-Together, they work with the WCHOB’s Pediatric Transport Team to bring the sick and injured children of the area to our hospital safely and efficiently, by ambulance, helicopter, and fixed-wing aircraft.
-Our critical care team also works side-by-side with the WCHOB’s Rapid Response Team, mobilizing personnel quickly and effectively to those children in need of additional support on the general pediatric wards.
+The Division of Pediatric Critical Care employs faculty with a wide array of interests and areas of expertise, including pediatric anesthesia, ECMO, Apheresis therapies, mechanical ventilation, negative pressure ventilation, sepsis and septic shock, simulation and medical education.
+Together, they work with Oishei Children's Hospital's Pediatric Transport Team to bring the sick and injured children of the area to our hospital safely and efficiently, by ambulance, helicopter, and fixed-wing aircraft.
+Our critical care team also works side-by-side with Oishei Children's Hospital's Rapid Response Team, mobilizing personnel quickly and effectively to those children in need of additional support on the general pediatric wards.

-The training of energetic, young physicians is at the heart of the division’s educational mission, and residents in the fields of categorical Pediatrics, Pediatric and Adult Emergency Medicine, and Anesthesiology all experience rotations through the WCHOB PICU.
+The training of energetic, young physicians is at the heart of the division’s educational mission, and residents in the fields of categorical Pediatrics, Internal Medicine-Pediatrics, Pediatric Neurology, Anesthesiology, and Pediatric Emergency Medicine fellows, all experience rotations through the Alfiero Family PICU.
 Bringing together such a diverse collection of backgrounds and aspirations allows for the faculty and staff to tailor the educational opportunities afforded by the ICU to its trainees, and for those trainees to leave their individual footprint on the unit.